 - 1. Readings.
-The primary text we will use for this course is Judd, C. M., McClelland, G. H., and Ryan, C. S. (2009).
-Data Analysis: A Model Comparison Approach (second edition).
+The primary text we will use for this course is Judd, C. M., McClelland, G. H., and Ryan, C. S. (2017).
+Data Analysis: A Model Comparison Approach (third edition).
 This book does a great job of organizing the topics of data analysis.
 Each chapter builds upon the previous chapters, thus we will follow the book sequentially.
 You will also be given supplemental reading materials for certain topics.
 When this is the case, you will be supplied with a PDF of the reading on the course website. - 2.
 Participation.
 Missing class may leave you confused, and missing lab will make it VERY difficult to complete the homework correctly.
 Do not expect the instructors to repeat material they already presented in class or lab; office hours are best used for review and discussion of material after doing the reading and attending lecture, and for help with homework.
 Slides from lecture will be posted on Blackboard, but you may want to arrange to share notes with a classmate since much of the material will be presented on the whiteboard and may not be found on the slides. - 3.
 Homework.
-Homework is assigned every week in lab (including the first week, but not the last two weeks), and is due by the start of the first lab (Fridays by 10 am) the following week.
+Homework is assigned every week in lab (including the first week, and is due by the start of lab the following week (10 AM).
 All work should be legible and where appropriate typed, with accompanying graphs and data output.
-There will be some work that is more appropriately written out by hand, including byhand calculations, formulas, and model descriptions (this will be covered in more detail during lab).
-All written work should conform to APA 6th Edition style; this style was covered in PSY 303 which is a prerequisite for this class.
+There will be some work that is more appropriately written out by hand, including by-hand calculations, formulas, and model descriptions (this will be covered in more detail during lab).
+All written work should conform to APA 5th Edition style; this style was covered in PSY 303 which is a prerequisite for this class.